Hexagon shaped overlay

 You can identify publication trends in these biopolymer materials over time using the CAS SciFinder Discovery PlatformTM.
 In the last 20 years, the number of journal articles and patents published shows that interest in these materials is growing exponentially.
 While starch still dominates both published articles and patent publications, chitosan, in particular, has begun to experience increased popularity within the sector.

-Streamline the literature review process and accelerate the search for biopolymer materials using CAS SciFinder.
+Streamline the literature review process and accelerate the search for biopolymer materials using CAS SciFinder®.
 The solution boasts advanced filtering techniques, including Concept and Substance Role filters, which simplify navigation to your ideal material, leaving more time for innovation.

-Learn more about searching with CAS SciFinder
+Learn more about reference searching in CAS SciFinder

 Refining monomers and polymers

-Learn more about CAS REGISTRY(R) and CAS SciFinder
+Learn more CAS SciFinder

 Protecting your biopolymer innovations